iosphere/elm-i18n/README.md

 When repeating this process for multiple languages the compuler re-uses the cache and only the translation specific modules are cleared from the cache.

+The elm-package is aimed at tool developers who want to parse elm-code into localized elements, read or write CSV or PO files. **If you want to use this tool for your elm-project you only need the information in this README.**

 ## Features:

 * Switch languages: